THE THREE DOSHAS OF AYURVEDA

 A quick overview

 Pitta is constructed of the fire and water elements and is responsible for transformation and conversion in the body.
-Pitta is responsible for the formation of tissues, waste products and energy from the food, water and air we consume.
+Pitta drives the formation of tissues, waste products and energy from the food, water and air we consume.
 Pitta regulates body temperature, hunger, thirst and emotions.
 Your digestive fire, bile, digestive enzymes and the metabolism are controlled by Pitta.
-In addition, the endocrine system, eye system and skin system.
+In addition, the endocrine, eye and skin system.

 Some typical Pitta characteristics:

 Pitta body types are usually of a medium size and weight.
-When in balance, Pittas have a lustrous complexion, perfect digestion, abundant energy, are muscular and lean, have a quick wit, intelligence, have a strong work ethic, strong sexual drive, good sleep habits and a strong appetite.
+When in balance, Pittas have a lustrous complexion, perfect digestion, abundant energy, are muscular and lean, have a quick wit, intelligence, have an excellent work ethic, strong sexual drive, good sleep habits and a strong appetite.

 Possible causes of aggravated Pitta: